Thanks to Jitka in the Tcheque Republic for the two videos.

 30 fun ESLplays for children, flexible group size from 1 to 15 pupils, withadaptable script.

-These 30 plays are fantastic value at LESS THAN a dollar each- $23.97USD!
+These 30 plays are excellent value at LESS THAN a dollar each- $23.97USD!
 You have a choice of USD or Euro currencies on the order page.

 Consider these 30 plays as a curriculum to keep you occupied for at least a yearof teaching, supplemented with games and songs, or fit them in withyour course book. $23.97 USD is great value for so much fun material as you'll get so much pleasure from preparing these plays andyour private students or small groups of children will really enjoy learning with you in this way.